 -

-an older generation battery (liquidation, end of series),
+an older generation battery (clearance, end-of-series),

 -